-A paper plate garden is a vibrant and gorgeous flower craft, and a really fun activity to go along with a letter “G” theme in preschool.
+This paper plate garden craft is cute and easy to make.
+It’s a great activity accompany a letter “G” theme in preschool.

 WOohoo!
 We’ve finally completed our A-Z paper plate crafts collection.